Jeongseon-Park-1/Long-term-monitoring-of-damage-progression/README.md

 - Dropbox (Initial and Routine Inspection Images):
   https://www.dropbox.com/scl/fo/g4ahvivb0yth20ewehwgr/AJEZW_NpcgJocoW_Zm26j30?rlkey=kffg6qsbavgh6cndw2a2r9m6f&st=68wfhq5j&dl=0

-These images are provided to support transparency and reproducibility of the proposed pipeline.
+These images are provided to support reproducibility of the proposed pipeline.

 Researchers interested in accessing the complete dataset for academic purposes may also contact the authors.

 - Email: mn2383@seoultech.ac.kr